 Audio Design and Atmosphere

-Audio design is understated but effective.
-Engine sounds, tyre movement, and subtle environmental effects reinforce the sense of realism without overwhelming the player.
+Audio design is understated yet effective.
+Engine sounds, tyre noise, and subtle environmental effects reinforce realism without overwhelming the player.
 There is no aggressive soundtrack pushing urgency; instead, the soundscape supports a calm, focused atmosphere that aligns with the game’s measured pacing.

 This restraint enhances immersion.
 Parking challenges feel like exercises in concentration rather than high-pressure events, which suits the game’s simulation roots.